 Whole Lotta Nothin’

 So what did the broken lives and wasted time, money, and effort buy us?
 Nothing worth having.
 Those who support the president, while glad that this, at least, is more or less over, lament the waste – and the fact that they are stuck paying the tab.
 The other side is already locked into spin mode – generating more fake news and widening the growing ideological chasm that now splits the nation.
 As LN’s Graham J. Noble wrote: “The new narrative is already emerging: Either Mueller missed something or the Department of Justice is about to orchestrate a cover-up.”
 There will likely be a great cost to the Democrats and their media pals, of course, in the credibility of their investigations against Trump or even other political opponents in the future.
 But they’ll double down and dig the hole even deeper.
-Of course they will; they’re too invested in the “Trump’s a terrible person” narrative to do anything else.We value your comments!
-Please weigh in on our comment section below.
+Of course they will; they’re too invested in the “Trump’s a terrible person” narrative to do anything else.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com